ganeshs52251/proj3/README.md

 If you're encountering errors related to missing Python module imports:

-Import "pandas" could not be resolved from source Import "networkx" could not be resolved from source Import "ucimlrepo" could not be resolved
+- Import "pandas" could not be resolved from source
+- Import "networkx" could not be resolved from source
-Import "sklearn.model_selection" could not be resolved from source Import "sklearn.naive_bayes" could not be resolved from source Import "sklearn.preprocessing" could not be resolved from source Import "sklearn.metrics" could not be resolved from source This usually happens when the required packages are not installed in your Python environment.
+- Import "ucimlrepo" could not be resolved
+- Import "sklearn.model_selection" could not be resolved from source
+- Import "sklearn.naive_bayes" could not be resolved from source
+- Import "sklearn.preprocessing" could not be resolved from source
+- Import "sklearn.metrics" could not be resolved from source

 To resolve these errors, follow the steps below:

 Step 1: Install Missing Packages